Ardea, Lazio

+Foundation legends

+The city's foundation is attributed to different sources.

+Some writers suggest it was established by Ardeas, a son of Odysseus and Circe, while the more widely accepted tradition attributes it to Danaë, the mother of Perseus.
+Both versions imply a Pelasgic origin.
+Barthold Georg Niebuhr considers Ardea to have been the chief city of the Pelasgian segment of the Latin nation.
+He also connects its king, Turnus, to the Tyrrhenians.
+In the Aeneid, Ardea is portrayed as the capital of the Rutuli, a people who either vanished or merged into the Latin population.
+Despite this, King Turnus is depicted as being under Latinus authority while maintaining his own sovereignty.
+Additionally, Livy mentions that the Ardeans along with Zacynthians, were involved in founding Saguntum in Spain.

 History

 Ardea is one of the most ancient towns in western Europe, founded during the 8th century BC.
-According to tradition it was the capital of the Rutuli, and it is described as such in the Aeneid.

-In 509 BC Lucius Tarquinius Superbus, the king of Rome, sought unsuccessfully to take the town by storm, and then commenced a siege of the town.
-However, the siege was interrupted by the revolution which resulted in the overthrow of the king and the establishment of the Roman republic.
+In 509 BC, Lucius Tarquinius Superbus, the king of Rome, sought unsuccessfully to take the town by storm, and then commenced a siege of the town.
+However, the siege was interrupted by the revolution which resulted in the overthrow of the king and the establishment of the Roman Republic.
 One of the leaders of the revolution, Lucius Junius Brutus, came to the camp of the Roman army at Ardea and won the army's support for the revolution.

-In 443 BC the Volscians laid siege to Ardea.
+In 443 BC, the Volscians laid siege to Ardea.
 The siege was soon broken by Roman troops under the leadership of Marcus Geganius Macerinus.

 After the Roman conquest, Ardea was most often mentioned in connection with the Via Ardeatina, one of the consular roads, to which it gave its name.

 During the Second Punic War, it was one of the few cities that refused military support to Rome, and, after the Roman victory, was deprived of its autonomy.
-In the 3rd–2nd centuries BC it decayed until, in the Imperial Age, it was scarcely populated at all.
+In the 3rd–2nd centuries BC, it decayed until, in the Imperial Age, it was scarcely populated at all.
 The 1st century agricultural writer Columella possessed estates there.

 After the fall of the Western Roman Empire, Ardea was abandoned.
 It returned to grow only after the 9th century AD.
 Its castle in 1118 housed Pope Gelasius II and was later contended among various feudal barons of the area.
-In 1419 Pope Martin V assigned it to his kinsmen, the Colonna family, who sold it in 1564 to the Cesarini.
+In 1419, Pope Martin V assigned it to his kinsmen, the Colonna family, who sold it in 1564 to the Cesarini.

-In 1816 it became a frazione of Genzano.
+In 1816, it became a frazione of Genzano.
 Starting from 1932, the surrounding area was drained and Ardea began to flourish again, becoming a frazione of Pomezia starting from its foundation around 1948 and an independent municipality in 1970.